“A fascinating peek into the history and evolution of interactive storytelling.” —Serenity Caldwell

 Page from the book's chapter on the 1975 game d n d, showing sprites and a screenshot from this early dungeon-crawling game.

 Please note that the offset print run manufactured for the 2022 crowdfunding campaign, including the faux-leather hardcover and slipcase collector's edition, is now completely sold out and these editions are no longer available for sale.
-The copies for sale above contain the same contents as the original print run, but are print-on-demand editions.
+The copies being sold now contain the same interior contents as the original run, but are print-on-demand editions.

 Note: if you are looking for the original print run on eBay, note that I have seen several auctions pop up which do not specify which version of the book they are selling or include any photos.
 Assume these auctions are likely the print-on-demand version unless they explicitly say otherwise and have photos to prove it!